MakeSchool-Tutorials/Core-Data-Tutorial/P02-Creating-the-Managed-Object/content.md

 > [action]
 >
-> Open the `Item.swift` file you previously saved as back up
+> Open the `Item.swift` file we previously saved as back up

 Let's review what we need to grab from here: